benaitcheson/T2A2_Marketplace_App/README.md

 Clients can't see other clients but can see the list of planners and see the orders they have created.
 This model has Client_ID which is the primary key for Assets, Liabilities, Address, Income and Goals.
 These where separate under the first normal form guidelines.

 #### Client Assets
+Using the Client_ID to link this table.
+Each client has a single table (a one to one relation) of assets.

 #### Client Liabilities
+Similar to the Client Assets table the Liabilities table represents a one to one relation to the Client_ID from the Client table.

 #### Client Address